MaBlock7/Gemeindestand_mapper/README.md

-# Overview
+# Municipality Data Mapping

-This is a tool to retrieve data on the municipality mutations and mapping tables from older municipality states (Gemeindestände) to newer ones.
+This project automates the retrieval and processing of Swiss municipality state data (Gemeindestände) from the REST API provided by the Swiss Federal Statistical Office.

 # Project Setup
 ```